joshua-d-miller/joshua-d-miller.github.io/_posts/2016-10-26-configuring-ubuntu-server-for-active-directory-authentication-with-duo.markdown

 # Duo Configuration

 To configure Duo we will need to download the Duo tar file.
 You can for the most part just follow the steps listed here: [Duo Unix Setup]('https://duo.com/docs/duounix' "Duo Unix Setup").
-One thing when performining this: you will need to install the **build-essential** package so that it can be compiled.
+One thing when performing this: you will need to install the **build-essential** package so that it can be compiled.
 You may also need to elevate to root when compiling by using the *sudo -s* command as I ran into an error trying to do it from my account.

 {% highlight text %}
 sudo apt-get install build-essential
 {% endhighlight %}

 Now that Duo is installed you will need to configure it by editing the */etc/duo/pam_duo.conf* file as listed in the link above.
-Once that is compelted we will configure how Duo is used with Active Directory.
+Once that is completed we will configure how Duo is used with Active Directory.
 We will need to edit */etc/pam.d/common-auth* and paste this block over the "Primary" block:

 {% highlight text %}
 auth    [success=3 default=ignore]      pam_unix.so nullok_secure